victoriapl/Ironhackers/README.md

 ## What is Ironhackers?

-This is a *platform proposal* that intends to complement all the educative resources and optimize the socialization.
+This is a *platform proposal* that intends to compelement all the educative resources and optimize the socialization.

 ---

 ### ![](https://i.imgur.com/cCiNST6.png)For **Ironhackers** only
-It have been developed to be use **only by Ironhackers**, and it's really simple and easy to use.
+It has been developed to be used **only by Ironhackers**, and it's really simple and easy to use.

 To activate your account in this private social media, you have to be registered before in the students database from Ironhack.